December Graduation

 • Loans offered on your award letter are calculated based on a project full-year enrollment period (fall and spring).

 • Once we are notified of your intent to graduate via the graduation application, we have to prorate your loans based on your enrollment.
-This usually happens after your fall loans have paid to your account and refunds are distributed.
-Our proration may result in a balance due back to Rowan.
+If this happens after your fall loans have been disbursed (paid to your billing account), the proration may result in a balance due back to Rowan.
+Applying to graduate as soon as possible is the key to avoiding this situation!

 • Private and Parent PLUS Loans may be available to supplement the reduced loan amounts.